Agent Definition

 # CAPABILITIES

-- search: Search the web for information on a given topic
+- Search the web for information on a given topic

 # TASK